Are you looking for a Triglav National Park itinerary that shows you exactly what to see in just two days? Then you’re in the right place.

 » Kozjak Waterfall

-Also outside Triglav National Park, this waterfall is worth a visit.
-It was probably my favourite waterfall of all the ones I visited in Slovenia.
-However, it takes a little longer than the other waterfalls to get there.
+Although it’s located outside Triglav National Park, this waterfall is absolutely worth the detour.
+In fact, it was probably my favorite of all the waterfalls I visited in Slovenia.

 - Distance: 1h (round trip) and fairly flat

-On the way to the waterfall, stop also to appreciate the beautiful blue colours of the river Soča and also Napoleon’s bridge over the river.
+On the way to the waterfall, stop also to appreciate the beautiful blue colors of the river Soča and Napoleon’s bridge over the river.

 » Tolmin Gorges